 When the machine has been "run-in" the carburettor should be finely adjusted.
 The fine adjustment should be carried out by a qualified person.
 First adjust the L-jet, then the idling screw T and then the H-jet.
-The recommended engine speeds are as follows:

 Changing the type of fuel